Computational Cognitive Science

 • Special circumstances: You can think of special circumstances as one level above an extension request, where there is a documented reason why you’re unable to complete any assignment in the course.
 Special circumstances decisions are made at the end of the semester by an external committee.
 To request a special circumstances waiver you must visit the Special Circumstances website and Apply for special circumstances there.

-If you’re not sure whether your personal circumstance should be filed under an extension or special circumstances, we recommend you reach out to your Personal Tutor and/or Student Support Team (inf-sst@inf.ed.ac.uk).
+If you’re not sure whether your personal circumstance should be filed under an extension or special circumstances, we recommend you reach out to the Student Support Team (inf-sst@inf.ed.ac.uk).

 Diversity & inclusion